Xenophobia and racism related to the COVID-19 pandemic: Ireland

-On 8 August 2020, two men of Chinese origin, Martin Hong and Arthur Ma, were attacked in a physical and verbal racist assault whilst shopping in a supermarket in Cork Co.
-Cork.
+On 8 August 2020, two men of Chinese origin, Martin Hong and Arthur Ma, were attacked in a physical and verbal racist assault whilst shopping in a supermarket in Cork County Cork.
 The assault happened after Martin and Arthur were racially abused by a group of teenagers who were shouting "Chinese virus".
-Hong and Ma asked the teenagers to repeat what they said after removing their phones.
-To which the teenagers retaliated by violently punching the pair.
+Hong and Ma asked the teenagers to repeat what they said after removing their phones, to which the teenagers responded by violently punching the pair.
 An elderly woman raised the alarm by contacting Gardaí.
 Hong and Ma spent six hours receiving medical care after the pair were admitted to Cork University Hospital.
 Gardaí later issued a statement about the incident which was confirmed and they said they were following a "definite line of enquiry".

-On 14 August 2020 Gardaí Síochána are investigating a racist verbal and physical assault in Dublin Co.
-Dublin after a video, which was posted on two separate TikTok accounts of an Asian woman Xuedan (Shelley) Xiong being filmed, being pushed into the Royal Canal between Castleknock and Ashtown by a group of boys who raced towards her on bicycles, as if to push her into the canal after she confronted them for making racial slurs by shouting "Coronavirus" towards her.
+On 14 August 2020 Gardaí Síochána are investigating a racist verbal and physical assault in Dublin County Dublin after a video, which was posted on two separate TikTok accounts of an Asian woman Xuedan (Shelley) Xiong being filmed, being pushed into the Royal Canal between Castleknock and Ashtown by a group of boys who raced towards her on bicycles, as if to push her into the canal after she confronted them for making racial slurs by shouting "Coronavirus" towards her.
 The video was deleted along with the accounts, which were suspended.
 Xiong is now afraid to leave her home.
 Xiong was heard telling the group "not to racially discriminate, that's criminal" before some of the boys pushed her into the canal some of the boys were heard mocking her screams and laughing as they cycled off.
 Gardaí Síochána said the boys are unlikely to be charged or cautioned.

 On 4 November 2020, an account alleged to belong to Rebecca Barrett, wife of National Party leader Justin Barrett, tweeted racist remarks towards Dublin mayor Hazel Chu.
 Responding to a Tweet where Chu said she was awake watching the results of the 2020 United States presidential election, the account replied "Since you're up anyway, we'll have a sweet and sour chicken, a szechuan beef and two fried rice please.
 No bat."
 The tweet was later removed by Twitter.

 In March 2021, a 51-year-old Asian woman was attacked by a dozen male teenagers on Henry Street in Dublin, who circled her, hit her, threw a rubbish bag in her face, filmed her with their phones, and used a racial slur.
 She stated that, "This is just the latest in the chain of violence and hate crime I've witnessed and [been] subjected to on the streets of Dublin."